steviemj17/wats-3020-node-2/README.md

 For assistance on how to proceed with specific components of the assignment, consult this [text tutorial](./tutorials.md) for guidance.
 In the alternative, a video walkthrough of the assignment can be found here: **link**.

 ## Stretch Goals
+1. Write a variant of `1-fizzbuzz` or `2-fizzbuzz-fun` that uses two separate `if` statements and string addition instead of the four part `if-else` statement.
-1. In the exercise `4-reverse-string-iterate`, complete the STRECH TODOs in order to reverse the string by only iterating through half of its length.
+2. In the exercise `4-reverse-string-iterate`, complete the STRECH TODOs in order to reverse the string by only iterating through half of its length.
+3. Write an alternative version of `4-reverse-string-iterate` that uses a `for of` loop.
+Learn more about the `for of` loop on the MDN JavaScript web docs [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of).
-2. In the exercise `5-character-count`, also display the character counts in alphabetical order.
+4. In the exercise `5-character-count`, also display the character counts in alphabetical order.